Esri/arcgis-maps-sdk-kotlin-samples/samples/configure-basemap-style-parameters/README.md

 ## Additional information

-This sample uses the GeoViewCompose Toolkit module to be able to implement a Composable MapView.
+This sample uses the GeoView-Compose Toolkit module to be able to implement a Composable MapView.

 ## Tags

-basemap style, geoviewcompose, language, language strategy, map, point, toolkit, viewpoint
+basemap style, geoview-compose, language, language strategy, map, point, toolkit, viewpoint